ProAI/laravel-super-migrations/README.md

 ```

-Within each schema method you can use `$this->upSchema()` and `$this->downSchema` to define the up and down schema.
-These methods return a `ProAI\ProMigrations\Builder` instance that is similar to the standard Laravel schema builder (see [Laravel docs](https://laravel.com/docs/5.3/migrations)).
-The only difference is that you don't need the tablename as first argument.
+We use `$this->upSchema()` and `$this->downSchema()` to define the up and down schema.
+These methods return a `ProAI\ProMigrations\Builder` instance that is similar to the Laravel database schema builder (see [Laravel docs](https://laravel.com/docs/5.3/migrations)).
+The only difference is that you don't need the tablename as first argument, because the tablename is already known.

-That's it!

 ### Generator console commands